thestriver/ai-for-javascript-course/README.md

 >💡 Note:
 In the next chapter, we will further explore popular open-source AI models and show how you can integrate them into your JS apps via APIs and external libraries.

-## Module Project**: Building an AI Content Generator with Node.js and OpenAI GPT 3.5 /Mistral 7B Instruct v0.2**
+## Module Project: Building an AI Content Generator with Node.js and OpenAI GPT 3.5 /Mistral 7B Instruct v0.2

 In the landscape of modern web development, the integration of AI through Large Language Models (LLMs) like GPT-3.5 is not just a trend but an evolution.